Silverlake, Los Angeles, June 2012

 Cars are a uniquely holistic experience of design.
 As case studies, the definitive aesthetics of certain makes and models echo a nearly naturalistic cohesiveness to the integrated elements and materials of their design, a systematic intuition from the user’s perspective.

 In the current auto market where novelty is a rather transparent business requirement, carmakers often futz with relatively inconsequential elements of the car, like headlights and taillights, and trunk (or “boot” in the UK) shape to freshen up a model for a given year and suggest the obsolescence of an existing model (looking at you, Audi).
-While innovation is accelerating time to market (from years to just under two, currently, in some cases(1), and tooling might be able to match auto executives, marketers, and their pawn designers’ whims, there’s something disingenuous about doing so with a $35,000–$50,000 product.
+While innovation is accelerating time to market (from years to just under two, currently, in some cases(1)), and tooling might be able to match auto executives, marketers, and their [pawn] designers’ whims, there’s something disingenuous about doing so with a $35,000–$50,000 product.
+Cars should last and their design should endure both mechanically and aesthetically for longer than a lease term.

 Iconic design is irrefutably harmonious and pure, there is virtually no beginning or end.
 Wherever and however you see and experience it it is whole.
 The only comparable model is nature.
-Man has achieved something second to none in the most iconic brands.
+Man has achieved something second to none in the most iconic car designs as branded objects.
 These iconic designs simultaneously and effortlessly brand as little as a glimpse of the car in most cases.
 The brand is both peripheral and obvious.

 Again, today novelty is the name of the game.
 Marketing teams and consumers keep the design gymnastics in constant motion, whether the product is a car, a diet, or a pen.
 Design innovation is a sales gimmick.
 As copywriters know, “new” is one of the most persuasive words you can use(2).